Staff & Board

 She joined the Council in August 2008.
 She also is a licensed massage therapist and works at her own business that she started in 1999.

 Judith has a Bachelor of Arts degrees in French and Spanish and two master’s degrees, one in French and the other in social work.
 Her hobbies include: reading, knitting, cooking, exercising, growing outdoor plants in the summer and growing house plants year-round.

-Lori builds relationships with clients, customers and donors to ensure the Council’s work continues, thanks to their generous financial support.
-For Lori, a highlight of fund development work is hearing the stories of why people give and their delight when they learn of the lives they changed.
+Lori builds relationships with clients, store customers and donors to ensure the Council’s work continues, thanks to their generous financial support.
+A highlight for Lori is hearing the stories of why people give and their delight when they learn how that gift can change lives.

-Lori joined the Council in Summer 2013.
-She has a Bachelor of Science in business administration and earned her Certified Fund Raising Executive (CFRE) credential in 2011.
+She joined the Council in Summer 2013.
+She has a Bachelor of Science in business administration and earned her Certified Fundraising Executive (CFRE) credential in 2011.